 A frequent contributor to Slate, Nathaniel has also published in the New York Times, New York Magazine, Washington Post, Huffington Post, The Atlantic, The New Republic, USA Today, Los Angeles Times and the Philadelphia Inquirer, his hometown newspaper.

-Dr. Frank is an internationally recognized authority on LGBT equality and public policy, having specialized for most of his career on gays in the military and LGB parenting.
-For over a decade, he has been a consulting research and communications strategist for LGBT organizations, including the University of California’s Palm Center and the Movement Advancement Project.
+Nathaniel is an internationally recognized authority on LGBTQ equality and public policy.
+For nearly twenty years, he has been a consulting research and communications strategist for LGBTQ organizations, including the Palm Center and the Movement Advancement Project.
 In 2010, the year “don’t ask, don’t tell” ended, he served as an expert witness in two successful Constitutional challenges to the law in federal courts, and sat down with President Obama in the Roosevelt Room to discuss the policy weeks before it ended.

-Born and raised in Philadelphia, Dr. Frank attended Northwestern University and earned his M.A. and Ph.D. in History at Brown University.
-He lives with his partner and their dog in Brooklyn.
+Born and raised in Philadelphia, Nathaniel attended Northwestern University and earned his M.A. and Ph.D. in History at Brown University.
+He lives with his husband and their dog in Brooklyn.